briansdenny/briandenny.net-site/content/post/writing-technical-content/index.md

 ### Diagrams

-Wowchemy supports a Markdown extension for diagrams.
-You can enable this feature by toggling the `diagram` option in your `config/_default/params.toml` file or by adding `diagram: true` to your page front matter.

-An example **flowchart**:
+There are Markdown extension for diagrams.
+This Markdown **flowchart** block:

     ```mermaid
     graph TD